| Ensete glaucum (Roxburgh)

 Flora Cochinchinensis 645.
 1790. - Scarlet Banana - Perennial - Pseudostems

-and blood-red, crinkled and wavy.
-Flowers yellow and seedy fruits
+crinkled and wavy.
+Flowers yellow and seedy fruits dirty-white.

 Musa formosana (Warburg ex